 It is worth noting that you can also buy turkey rashers.
-It’s just that turkey rashers are not nearly as a popular.
-These are usually viewed as a “healthier” alternative because they are lower in calories and contain more protein.
+However, turkey rashers are not nearly as popular.
+These are usually viewed as a “healthier” alternative because they are low in calories and contain more protein.

-What is the difference between American streaky bacon and rashers?
+What is the difference between bacon and rashers?

 American “streaky” bacon is side bacon.
 It comes from pork belly, which is a cut of bacon that comes from the belly of the pig.

-On the other hand, rashers come from both back bacon and side bacon.
+On the other hand, rashers are a combination of back bacon and side bacon.
 As the name suggests, back bacon is a cut that comes from the back of the pig.
 As a result, it is usually leaner and less fatty.